dc0156/cs453-labs/labs/lab01-tcp-command/README.md

 Answer the following questions in your submission:

 1. What is the difference between the client and the server?
+The server waits for incoming TCP connections and processes requests.
+The client connects to the server, sends commands, and receives responses.

 2. Why does the server need to keep running after handling one request?
+The server must continue running so it can process additional requests from connected clients and accept new client connections.

 3. What happens if two clients connect at the same time?
+The server creates a separate socket connection for each client.
+Each client can communicate with the server independently.

 4. How is this different from HTTP?
+This application uses a custom text-based protocol directly over TCP.
+HTTP is a standardized protocol built on top of TCP that uses request methods, headers, status codes, and structured messages.

+## Final Protocol Description
+The server accepts one command per line.
+Commands are case-insensitive.

+Supported Commands

+ECHO
+Returns the text unchanged
+ECHO hello → hello

+UPPER
+Converts text to uppercase	UPPER hello → HELLO

+LOWER
+Converts text to lowercase	LOWER HELLO → hello

+QUIT
+Returns a goodbye message and closes the connection QUIT → Goodbye.

+Error Handling

+Empty input returns ERROR empty command
+Unknown commands return ERROR unknown command: <command>

 ## Submission